lovato/myMoneyLog-Mobile-QuickAdd/README.rst

 myMoneyLog Mobile QuickAdd
 ================

-:Info: A webservice that can be used from remote devices to add data to the offline myMoneyLog software
+:Info: A mini website that can be used by remote devices to add data to the offline myMoneyLog software
 :Author: Marco Lovato (http://github.com/lovato)

 Adds a new feature to myMoneyLog ( http://nishimura.eti.br/blog/mymoneylog/ ).
 Thanks to: Ricardo Nishimura